-Many important pieces of information about school will arrive to you in the mail each month in Fort Atkinson Middle School's newsletter, Shark Bytes.
+Many important pieces of information about school will be emailed to you each month in Fort Atkinson Middle School's newsletter, Shark Bytes.
 Please take time to review this important school/home communication.
 A new edition will be sent at the end of each month.
-Families will have the option to receive the newsletter via e-mail or by mail.